AlbertaSat/ex2_on_board_computer/CAN_starter_readme.txt

+DCAN_RX and DCAN_TX / DCAN_TX_LC43X:

-This contains a ‘send’ project (DCAN_TX) to be loaded onto one Hercules development board that transmits a message over CAN, and a ‘receive’ project (DCAN_RX) on a second board that receives the message using the CAN module.
+This contains a â€˜sendâ€™ project (DCAN_TX) to be loaded onto one Hercules development board that transmits a message over CAN, and a â€˜receiveâ€™ project (DCAN_RX) on a second board that receives the message using the CAN module.
 The obc_base folder is not part of the CAN project.

 The projects are created to work with the following boards and CAN modules: